Become an Investor

 - Government-owned companies either directly or through a portfolio managed by a person authorized to carry out managing activities.

 - Companies and funds established in a member state of the Cooperation Council for the Arab States of the Gulf.

 - Investment Funds.

-- Any other legal persons allowed to open an investment account in the Kingdom and an account at the Depositary Center.
+- Any other legal persons allowed to open an investment account in the Kingdom and an account at Securities Depository Center Company (“Edaa”).

-- Natural persons allowed to open an investment account in the Kingdom and an account at the Depositary Center, and fulfill any of the following criteria:
+- Natural persons allowed to open an investment account in the Kingdom and an account at Securities Depository Center Company (“Edaa”), and fulfill any of the following criteria:

-- holds the General Securities Qualification Certificate which is recognized by the Authority.
+- Holds the General Securities Qualification Certificate which is recognized by the Authority "CME-1".

 - Any other persons prescribed by the Authority